Mikeblanchard/Covid_Project/README.md

   - Deaths

 In our Population Analysis we will merge additional data (Deaths.csv) with the existing DataFrame that includes population data for each of the countries in the Food Supply Data set.
 The features for this analysis were chosen to answer the following questions:
+  - _Is there a relationship between a country's food supply and obesity?
-  - _Is there a relationship between a country's median age and its number of Covid-19 deaths?_
+  - _Is there a relationship between a country's age data and its number of Covid-19 deaths??_
   - _Is there a relationship between a country's population size and its number of Covid-19 deaths?_
   - _Is there a relationship between a country's HDI Rating and its number of Covid-19 deaths?_
   - _Is there a relationship between a country's GDP Per capita and its number of Covid-19 deaths?_